Infrared Sauna Benefits: A Science-Backed Wellness Therapy

 Infrared light falls just beyond the visible spectrum and is divided into three categories:

-Mid-infrared (MIR): Reaches deeper tissues, improving circulation and promoting pain relief.
+Mid-infrared (MIR): Reaches deeper tissues, improving blood flow and supporting muscle recovery.

-Far-infrared (FIR): Deepest penetration, stimulating detoxification, increasing metabolic rate, and promoting cardiovascular health (Laukkanen et al., 2018).
+Far-infrared (FIR): Offers the deepest penetration, stimulating detoxification, increasing metabolic rate, and promoting cardiovascular health.

-When infrared waves penetrate the body, they stimulate cellular activity by increasing the production of adenosine triphosphate (ATP), the body's primary energy source.
-This enhances mitochondrial function, resulting in improved energy levels, enhanced tissue repair, and improved cellular function overall.
+When these infrared wavelengths penetrate the body, they stimulate cellular activity by increasing the production of ATP (adenosine triphosphate), the body's primary energy source.
+This enhanced mitochondrial function supports tissue repair and long-term wellness.

 Top Infrared Sauna Health Benefits